Patient Events

 Back to Top

-1. You can view an empty state saying - No Adverse Events reported yet.
+1. You can view an empty state stating: No Adverse Events reported yet.

-2. By default, you can view filters and table which displays the details as follows:
+2. By default, you can view the filters and table, which display the details as follows:

-• Date Reported - The date on which the AE is reported by the patient
+• Date Reported - The date on which the patient reports the AE

 • Symptoms - Symptoms mentioned by the patient

-• Notes - Description of the Adverse Event, patient has experienced
+• Notes - Description of the adverse event the patient has experienced

-• Grade - The Grade it belongs to
+• Grade - The grade of the AE

-• Duration - How long did the patient experience the Adverse Event
+• Duration - The length of time the patient experienced the AE

-• Status - The status is of 3 types - Active, Draft and Closed
+• Status - The status is one of three types: Active, Draft, or Closed

-• All - By default, the Adverse Events will have this filter on, it displays all the Adverse Events reports
+• All - By default, adverse events will be shown with this filter selected; it displays all adverse event reports

-• Draft - Newly reported Adverse Events will be in the drafts section
+• Draft - Newly reported adverse events appear in the drafts section

-• Closed - Once the Adverse Event is resolved/ Drug is discontinued / when Prescription is added, it can be closed.
+• Closed - Once the adverse event is resolved, the drug is discontinued, or a prescription is added, the AE can be closed

-1. The pop-up has the following fields - Date & Time, Category, Symptoms, Grade, and Notes.
-Date will be auto-populated to the current date.
-After filling other fields, click on Add Button to Add Adverse Event, to cancel the AE click on Cancel Button.
+The pop-up includes the following fields: Date & Time, Category, Symptoms, Grade, and Notes.
+The Date & Time field will be automatically populated with the current date and time.
+After completing the other fields, click the Add button to add the adverse event.
+To cancel the entry, click the Cancel button.

 Note:

-1. Provider added Adverse Events will be saved with Status - Active represented with Blue color.
+1. Provider added Adverse Events will be saved with the Status Active, which is represented by the blue colour.

-2. Patient reported Adverse Events will be saved with Status - Draft represented with Amber color.
+2. Patient reported Adverse Events will be saved with the Status Draft, which is represented by an amber colour.

-1. The pop-up has the following fields - Date & Time, Category, Symptoms, Grade, and Notes.
-After filling these fields, click on Update Button to update Adverse Event, to cancel the Reviewing AE click on Cancel Button.
+• The pop-up contains the following fields: Date & Time, Category, Symptoms, Grade, and Notes.
+After completing these fields, click the Update Button to update the Adverse Event.
+To cancel the review of the Adverse Event, click the Cancel Button.

-2. Once the Category, Symptoms and Grade are updated for the respective Adverse Event, it becomes Active.
+• After the Category, Symptoms, and Grade are updated for the respective Adverse Event, the status will change to Active.

-3. We can further add Actions to the AE, to add actions, click on the Active Adverse Event.
-You will see the accordion as follows.
+• You can also add Actions to the Adverse Event.
+To add actions, click Active Adverse Event.
+The accordion will appear as shown below.

-1. As a new Adverse Event will not have any actions, so you can see a text displayed - No Actions taken.
+• Because a new Adverse Event will not have any actions, you will see the message displayed: No Actions taken.

-2. Click on Add Action button, you will see Add Action item dialog as follows:
+• Click the Add Action button, and you will see the Add Action item dialogue as follows:

-1. The dialog has the fields - Date & Time, Action, and Notes.
+1. The dialog includes the fields: Date & Time, Action, and Notes.

 • Phone Call